Chemistry World science communication competition 2014

 The closing date is 5 January 2015 and winners will be announced during an event to be held at Burlington House in London on 20 March 2015.

 The event will include a second round of judging when 10 shortlisted finalists will be asked to present their topic in in a format other than a piece of prose.
-This could be anything from a presentation or poster to a piece of music, a video, or a piece of sculpture - anything in fact that will engage the audience and judges and communicate your idea in no more than five minutes of ‘air time’.
+This could be anything from a poster or painting to a piece of music, a video, or a piece of sculpture - anything in fact that will engage the audience and judges and communicate your idea.
+Read more about the second round entry here.